Moderator and contributing correspondent Shippax

 Co-moderator and correspondent and analyst Shippax

 Based in Hong Kong and Austria, Alan Lam is a freelance journalist and maritime transport business researcher.
-He has been collaborating with Shippax for more than a decade, regularly contributing articles to both its monthly and yearly publications.
+He has been collaborating with Shippax since 2010, regularly contributing articles to both its monthly and yearly publications.
 He also writes for other shipping publications worldwide and compile customised market reports for investors, lenders, and suppliers.

 Tor Øyvin AA